 Clairvoyant, n.: A person, commonly a woman, who has the power of seeing that which is invisible to her patron - namely, that he is a blockhead.
 Ambrose Bierce blockheadclairvoyantcommonly Change image and share on social

-Alien - an American sovereign in his probationary state.
-Ambrose Bierce alienamericanprobationary Change image and share on social
+Brain: an apparatus with which we think we think.
+Ambrose Bierce apparatusbrain Change image and share on social